 Free shipping and returns have become increasingly common in eCommerce that they’re essentially table stakes.
 They’re no longer enough to set your brand apart.

 That’s why many eCommerce brands are now offering “try before you buy” programs.
 Free shipping and returns work because they build trust with first-time shoppers.
 They send a message that you are so confident in your products that you don’t believe anyone will return them.
 With “shop now, buy later” programs, you take that confidence one step further.

 H&M is known for their affordable fashion and customer perks.
 By joining their free loyalty program, shoppers enjoy yet another perk.
 They can have their items shipped for free, and only pay if they choose to keep them.

 This single feature is so appealing to customers that it’s enough to get them to hand over their email address and join the eCommerce customer loyalty program — allowing H&M to target them further with personalized email offers.

-3. Provide first class customer service
+3. Provide first-class customer service

 Post-purchase questions from customers are a very common occurrence in eCommerce.
-Ranging from an inquiries about delivery times to complaints about a defective product, there’s no avoiding them.
+Ranging from inquiries about delivery times to complaints about a defective product, there’s no avoiding them.
 Whatever the situation, customer loyalty in eCommerce is significantly affected by how you deal with incoming queries.

-A interaction that falls below customer expectations will inevitably break any bond of loyalty that you’ve tried to create with that customer.
+An interaction that falls below customer expectations will inevitably break any bond of loyalty that you’ve tried to create with that customer.
 They might even leave a negative review, which has a detrimental impact on how you’re perceived by new customers.

 Something that will give you the best chance of handling customer queries with ease is eCommerce customer service software.